 That’s the job of an occupational therapy assistant (OTA), working under the direction of an occupational therapist in hospitals, nursing homes, outpatient clinics and schools.
 For example, an OTA might work with injured workers to help them get back into the work force by teaching them how to work around lost motor skills.
-Or, an OTA might work with people with learning disabilities to help them become more independent.
+An OTA might also work with people with learning disabilities to help them become more independent.

-The Associate of Applied Science degree program in Occupational Therapy Assistant at Virginia College is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The Occupational Therapy Assistant Associate of Applied Science degree program at Virginia College is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 In addition to classroom experience, this program also includes a 16-week internship of full time, on-the-job application of skills.
 Graduates will be eligible to take the National Board for Certification in Occupational Therapy (NBCOT) examination.
 1

 Employment of occupational therapy assistants is expected to increase 41% from 2012 to 2022, much faster than the average for all occupations.
 2 The recent 100 Best Jobs report from U.S. News & World Report (based on salary, employment rate, growth, stress level and work-life balance) ranks the occupational therapy assistant profession at number 12.